arifsetiawan/lodash-go/README.md

 #lo

+#### author: Mparaiso <mparaiso@online.fr>

+#### copyrights 2015 Mparaiso

+#### license: Apache License 2.0

 [![Build Status](https://travis-ci.org/Mparaiso/lodash-go.svg?branch=master)](https://travis-ci.org/Mparaiso/lodash-go)
 [![GoDoc](https://godoc.org/github.com/Mparaiso/lodash-go?status.svg)](https://godoc.org/github.com/Mparaiso/lodash-go)
 ## A port of lodash and underscore in golang.

 lo allows Go developers to work efficiently with collections in Go by providing generic functional programming methods, such as map, reduce and filter, that work on slices and arrays of any types. lo is coded in Go.

 ### Install it: